 Here's the PTT circuit made with cheap discrete components - I was thinking about using LM567 tone detector chip but it was overkill and I didn't have any in stock:

-I'm not wildly enthusiastic about the G5RV mini; I don't know whether it's because I have it in inverted 'V', but performance on anything other than 20m is not good - high SWR that in some bands I can't tune out with my manual MFJ tuner and weak signals in general.
+Antennas: I'm not wildly enthusiastic about the G5RV mini; I don't know whether it's because I have it in inverted 'V', but performance on anything other than 20m is not good - high SWR that in some bands I can't tune out with my manual MFJ tuner and weak signals in general.
 On 20m it performs just about the same as a simple wire 20m inverted 'V' dipole - which isn't surprising.
 Although at the 20m PSK31 frequency, 14.070MHz, I can't tune to much better than 2.0:1 when on the KL-400 (wound down to below 30W).
 All in all, not that great.
-I have high hopes for the Moxon.
+I bought a second hand he beam that needed a bit of repair and now have that on a provisional 2.5m high support - I will be putting it on a 6m pole with a rotator.
+However, even at 2.5m, it's already pulling in more DX than the G5RV mini at 6m.

 I tried a VK3YE/Par End Fedz 10/20/40 antenna for portable but I can't get SWR better than 2.5:1 on 20m so I need to rebuild using the toroid that VK3YE specified and also pay attention to phase of input and output coils - it may not be a scapper yet.